marugy99/marugy99/README.md

-### Hi!
+### Hi there 👋

-- 👋 My name is María Eugenia (she/her) but most people call me Maru.
+My name is María Eugenia (she/her) but most people call me Maru.
 I'm a self-taught front-end developer who is passionate about learning new technologies & building things.

-- 🌱 These are the three projects I'm most proud of so far: [CSS Flexbox](https://github.com/marugy99/flexbox-doc), [Retro Tasks](https://github.com/marugy99/retro-tasks), [Film Match](https://github.com/marugy99/film-match).
-Also, here's my [personal website](https://marucodes.com/).

-- 🌟 I love art, design, video games and filming silly videos in my spare time 📽️ (which I post on my [Twitter](https://twitter.com/MaruLucenaT)).
+This is my [personal website](https://marucodes.com/) where I occasionally blog about the things I'm learning and where you can also contact me.
+I'm also on [Twitter](https://twitter.com/MaruLucenaT).